 - missing class or university deadlines

-- feeling disillusioned with the major you’re in but too far
+- feeling disillusioned with your major but too far along to quit

 - general career indecision

-- missing classes due to illness/some other concern
+- missing classes due to illness or some other concern

 - not taking advantage of available resources in an appropriate